RicksonTurra/download-files/README.md

 # Download-files

-Download-files is a program used to download files from a page on the internet.
+Download-files is a program used to download files from pages on the internet.

 ## Instalation